-If you’re facing the difficult issue of dealing with property inheritance, you need answers to a few crucial questions.
+If you’re facing the complicated issue of property inheritance, you need answers to a few crucial questions.

 There isn’t a will.
 What do I do?

-If a close relative passed away without a Will, you could apply for a grant of representation.
-This gives you access you the deceased’s financial affairs, bank accounts, and assets.
+If a close relative passed away without a Will, you could apply for a grant of representation, giving you access you the deceased’s financial affairs, bank accounts, and assets.

 What does the law say about property inheritance?

-Inheritance tax applies to estates worth over £325,000.
-If the deceased’s estate is worth more than this, the tax is payable at a rate of 40% on anything over this threshold.
-This tax doesn’t apply if the deceased was your spouse or civil partner, however.
+Inheritance tax of 40% applies to estates worth over £325,000.
+It doesn’t apply if the deceased was your spouse or civil partner.

 What should be my first steps?

-The first thing to do in relation to inherited property is to check whether or not there’s an outstanding mortgage.
-If there is, you should be able to negotiate a brief delay in repayments.
-This gives you time to mourn and decide what you’re going to do with the property.
+The first thing to consider if inheriting a property is to check whether or not there’s an outstanding mortgage.
+If there is, you should be able to negotiate a brief delay in repayments giving you time to mourn and decide what you’re going to do with the property.

-If you’re the administrator of the estate or the executor of the Will, you’ll need to declare the full value of the estate to HMRC within a year of the deceased’s passing.
+If you’re the estate administrator or the executor of the Will, you’ll need to declare the estate’s total value to HMRC within a year of the deceased’s passing.

-If the property is standing empty, you should buy unoccupied insurance immediately.
-This should cover damage to the property, vandalism, and theft.
-The terms of your policy may require you to check the condition of the home every week or so.
+If the property is standing empty, you should buy unoccupied insurance to cover damage to the property, vandalism, and theft.
+The terms of your policy may require you to check homes condition home every week or so.

 What can I do with my inherited property?

-If you’ve inherited the property alone, there’s nothing stopping you from moving in immediately after probate is complete.
+If moving into the inherited property, nothing stops you from moving in immediately after probate is complete.
 But you’ll need to take on the mortgage repayments, and you’ll be liable for any debts attached to the property.

 Sell the property

-You may already own your own home — in which case owning a second may not be appealing.
-You may not want to take on mortgage repayments.
+You may already own your own home, therefore owning a second may not be appealing.
+On the other hand, you may not want to take on mortgage repayments.
 Or you might want to avoid maintaining and renting out the property.
 Whatever your reasons are, you might want to sell as quickly as possible.

-If you’re in a hurry to raise funds or simply move on, selling to a national home buyer might be the best option.
-SellPropertyFastCash buys residential property for up to 100% of its market value.
+If you’re in a hurry to raise funds or move on, selling to a national home buyer might be the best option as they purchase property quickly but at a discount, usually 75/85% of its market value.
 And because there’s no property chain or negotiations involved, you could have the proceeds in your bank account within a month.

-If the inherited property increases in value between the death of the owner and the date of completion, you may be liable for capital gains tax.
+If the inherited property increases in value between the owner’s death and the completion date, you may be liable for capital gains tax.

 Let the property

 You have the option of letting your property for an additional income.
-But you’ll have to maintain the home and satisfy all the legal requirements of landlords in the UK.
-This may not be something you want to take on at this stressful time in your life.
+But you’ll have to maintain the home and satisfy all the legal requirements of landlords in the UK, which might not be something you want to take on at this stressful time in your life.

 And if you let your property, you’ll need to declare the income for tax purposes.

-Property inheritance is always a tricky issue to manage, as it only ever occurs when a loved one passes away.
+Property inheritance is difficult to manage, as it only ever occurs when a loved one passes away.
 Decide what you want to do with the home, and get the necessary advice from professionals as soon as possible.